canonical/launchpad-manual/docs/developer/explanation/index.rst

 Database
 --------

-Launchpad stores its data in PostgreSQL and depends on PostgreSQL-specific features.
-Its schema is patched on a live system and managed with Storm, the ORM Launchpad uses.
+Launchpad uses PostgreSQL and depends on PostgreSQL-specific features.
+Its schema is patched on a live system and managed by Storm, the ORM Launchpad uses.

 - :ref:`Database performance <database-performance>`
 - :ref:`Live database patching <live-database-patching>`